 Pedestrian Fatality Statistics in the United States

-Pedestrian fatalities reached a nearly 30-year high in 2018 at 6,227 deaths.
+Death resulting from a pedestrian accident reached a nearly 30-year high in 2018 at 6,227 deaths.
 In 2017, the total was 5,977, which means there was a 4% increase in traffic fatalities from 2017-2018.
 23 states saw declines in pedestrian fatalities in the first half of 2018, which means 27 states saw increases in pedestrian fatalities.

 The 2018 pedestrian fatality total represented 16% of all traffic deaths in 2018, a 4% increase from 2008’s percentage (12%).
 This increased percentage is arguably due to a decrease in driver and passenger fatalities resulting from advancements in motor vehicle safety and technology.